 To try out NordVPN, you can take advantage of our special offer.
-If you sign up for their two-year special deal, you’ll get an impressive 72% discount which brings the price down to just $3.29 per month.
+If you sign up for their three-year special deal, you’ll get an impressive 77% discount which brings the price down to just $2.75 per month.
 And there’s a 30-day money-back guarantee to ensure your satisfaction too.

 VyprVPN is probably the cheapest provider on this list and they offer one of the biggest server networks too, with users able to choose from more than 70 different countries around the world.
 To top that offering off, VyprVPN stands alone on this list for owning every single one of their servers, so you always know who’s handling your data.
 Their connections are pretty fast too, although can slow down if you are connected to a particularly far-flung location.